Lesterpaintstheworld/terminal-velocity/narrative_evaluation_report.md

 5. Finalize Chapter Frameworks: Ensure that all chapters adhere to the established frameworks for consistency.
 6. Update World-Building Elements: Revise and expand on the world-building documents to enhance the setting's depth.
 7. Polish Final Text: Begin the editing process for the final manuscript, focusing on coherence and flow.
+8. Address identified discrepancies in the portrayal of AI and economic systems to ensure alignment with real-world research.
+9. Enhance the exploration of ethical dilemmas faced by characters in relation to AI integration.

 ### Recommendations
 - Identify strengths and areas for improvement in narrative engagement.